epian1/shiva/README.md

 comments, conserns or criticism find me here: https://discord.gg/cKv2DMF

 # Usage
-* The only option you have to give an argument to is -v, --victim.
-The rest are given reasonable deafault values if no option is given an argument.

 -v, --victim       |  The IP address.
 -d, --destination  |  The targeted Port number.